-2. Create "zones" in your space devoted to specific activities.
+Create "zones" in your space devoted to specific activities

 Before guests arrive, designate a spot for coats and purses, a place for younger kids to play, and a self-serve bar that's separate from the food so that guests flow throughout the room and maximize available space.

-3. Rethink your furniture arrangement to create more space.
+Rethink your furniture arrangement to create more space

 So your four-person kitchen table won't fit all the friends and family you'd like to seat for the feast?
 Consider moving the dining table into the living room, and extending it with folding tables that you can line up end-to-end and cover with a pretty autumnal tablecloth.

-For this year's table design, I'm using a palette of indigo, earthy wood, organic greens and white, in lieu of the more expected autumnal oranges and browns.
-Then, to create a unified design, I'll use table linens, dishes, serving pieces and flowers that fit into those color families.
+In lieu of the more traditional autumnal oranges and browns, I like using a palette of indigo, earthy wood, organic greens and white.
+Then, to create a unified design, I'll use table linens, dishes, serving pieces and flowers that fit into that color family.
 Sticking within a limited palette is the quickest way to make a major visual impact while keeping the details simple!

 Since Thanksgiving is all about tradition, I love to honor the past by incorporating family heirlooms or treasured antiques on the table.
 I'll add a metallic glint with my mom's vintage brass candlesticks that add a bit of polish to the otherwise natural centerpiece.